 - Shredded coconut - Preferably unsweetened as other wise they will be too sweet, and it must be finely shredded/desiccated coconut.
 The coarser shredded coconut with larger shredded pieces won't work so well and you risk your macaroons falling apart.
 Let's Do Organic Shredded Coconut is my go-to brand.

 - Sugar - White sugar, brown sugar or coconut sugar.
-Any of those are fine.
-I like to use coconut sugar to keep the coconut theme going and for the lovely golden, toasty colour it gives the finished macaroons.
+Any of those are fine but bear in mind that the flavour will change with each one.
+I like to use coconut sugar to keep the coconut theme going and for the lovely golden, toasty colour an caramel flavour it gives the finished macaroons.

 - Coconut milk - Canned and full fat not light.
 The fat helps hold these vegan macaroons together as they cool and it gives them amazing flavour.